epitome-mvc/Epitome/README.md

 Epitome is an experimental M/V/* modular framework based upon MooTools.
 The building blocks of all components are extensible MooTools classes and the Event observer patterns that come out of the box.

-An example model creation with prototyping looks like this:
+An example model creation with prototyping and `localStorage` looks like this:

     // if using AMD...
     var Epitome (typeof require === 'function')